 If per-instance configuration is needed please refer to Local configuration overrides.

 Note: Existing multiple configuration files that have the same name, but are placed in different directories, will be merged.
-Merging happens in the following order:
+Merging happens in the order given in the above list of possible [powerline] meanings.